thunderbird/webext-docs/menus.rst

          :name: [``command``]
          :type: (string)

          Specifies a command to issue for the context click.
-Currently supports internal command _execute_browser_action.
+Currently supports internal command :value:`_execute_browser_action`.

       .. api-member::
          :name: [``contexts``]
          :type: (array of :ref:`menus.ContextType`)

          List of contexts this menu item will appear in.
-Defaults to ['page'] if not specified.
+Defaults to :value:`['page']` if not specified.

       .. api-member::